WisconsinRobotics/WRoverSoftware/GUI/README.md

 # To start the video streaming and ros server
 docker-compose build
 docker-compose up
 run setup.py to run websockets for streaming videos.
-Change the address and port if needed.
+Change the address and port for incoming stream.

-run app.py in wr_hci_hud/src
+run app.py in src

-May have to set port 5000, 9090 inbound to open in firewall for multiple client
+May have to set port 5000, 9090, and websocket ports inbound to open in firewall for multiple client

 the ros.js file is currently publishing and then subscribing to the ros websocket to simulate actual input